-CO1. listen, understand and respond to others in different situations

-CO2. speak correctly and fluently in different situations using Create appropriate communication strategies.

-CO3. read and comprehend a variety of texts adopting different Analyze reading skills

-CO4. write with clarity in simple, apt and flawless language with Create coherence and cohesion
+Course Outcomes On the successful completion of the course, students will be able to CO1. listen, understand and respond to others in different situations Apply CO2. speak correctly and fluently in different situations using Create appropriate communication strategies.
+CO3. read and comprehend a variety of texts adopting different Analyze reading skills CO4. write with clarity in simple, apt and flawless language with Create coherence and cohesion

-CO5. use their communicative competency with precision and clarity Create in the context of science and technology

-CO6.be interpersonal and proactive in using language confidently Create and effectively for personal and profession growth
+- CO5. use their communicative competency with precision and clarity Create in the context of science and technology - CO6.be interpersonal and proactive in using language confidently Create and effectively for personal and profession growth

+sessment Pattern

-Bloom's Category Continuous Assessment Tests Terminal Examination
+Bloom's Category Continuo us Assessm Terminal Examination

-Bloom's Calegory 1 2 3 Terrilliai Examination
+BIODIN'S Caleyory 1 2 3

 Remember 10 10 10 10

 Understand 15 15 15 15

 Apply 40 40 40 40

 Analyse 15 15 15 15

 Evaluate - - - -

 Create 20 20 20 20